domokato/domokato.github.io/pages/about.md

 I specialize in writing thoroughly-tested, idiomatic code with minimal bugs that is short, organized, and readable, ensuring that anyone else who works on it in the future can maintain a high velocity without getting confused and creating more bugs.
 But I'm also flexible.
 For throwaway prototypes, I know how to write fast and messy code to get the job done quick.

-With me on the team, your product will be performant, stable, and easy to extend.
+With me on the team, your software will be performant, stable, and easy to extend.

 <div class="row">
 {% include about/skills.html title="Programming languages" source=site.data.programming-languages %}